 (or “How much data am I using?”)

 Keeping tabs on your data usage is always a smart move.
 Log into your Xfinity Mobile account to view your monthly data usage in the My Data section of the Activity page.
-You can do this online or on the Xfinity Mobile app.
+You can do this online or on the Xfinity app.
 This will give you a better overall picture of your data that month and if you might need to rein in some of your usage.

 4. Find your data guzzlers